DevAwizard/42_resources/README.md

 This tutorial will help you master the art of creating efficient and error-free Makefiles for your projects.

 #### 💡 **Want to spice up your program compilation? 🎨**
-If you'd like to display a colorful ASCII art title when compiling your program, check out this [tool](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
+If you'd like to display a colorful ASCII art title when compiling your program, check out this tools [patorjk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20) or [asciiart](https://www.asciiart.eu/).

 ### ✅ Final Checklist Before Submitting Your 42 Project